Long-lived charged Higgs at LHC as a probe of scalar Dark Matter: Benchmark points for the constrained scalar DM model

 \section{Benchmark points for the constrained scalar DM model}

 To study the charged inert Higgs boson pair production at the LHC we propose three benchmark points with a distinctive phenomenology.
-The points are summarized in Table 1.
-In all points the charged Higgs is long-lived, the pair production cross section is large and the correct amount of predominantly singlet DM is produced in thermal freeze-out at early Universe.
+The points are summarized in Table~1.
+In all points the charged Higgs is light, the pair production cross section is large and the correct amount of predominantly singlet DM is produced in thermal freeze-out at early Universe.

-In the case of points P1 and P2, inert $H^\pm$ decays inside the tracker of the LHC experiment.
-The experimental signature of those points is that the charged track of $H^\pm$ breaks into a charged lepton track and missing energy.
-This is theoretically a background-free signature.
 The main feature of P1 is that $H^\pm$ mass is below the radiative EWSB threshold.
 If such a light $H^\pm$ is discovered, the EW symmetry must be broken explicitly.

-In the case of P2 the pair production cross section is dominated by the sub-process \rfn{eq:ggHH} which is proportional to the single parameter $\lambda_3.$ Because the cross section of \rfn{eq:qqHH} depends only on the $H^\pm$ mass, its contribution to the total cross section can be computed accurately.
-Therefore, in the case of P2 the measurement of $H^\pm$ pair production cross section at the LHC implies a measurement of $\lambda_3$ with a high accuracy.
+In this point the pair production cross section is dominated by the sub-process \rfn{eq:ggHH} which is proportional to the single parameter $\lambda_3.$ Because the cross section of \rfn{eq:qqHH} depends only on the $H^\pm$ mass, its contribution to the total cross section can be computed accurately.
+Therefore, in the case of P1 the measurement of $H^\pm$ pair production cross section at the LHC implies a measurement of $\lambda_3$ with a high accuracy.
 Because in this point EWSB occurs radiatively due to RG effects, the measurement of $\lambda_3$, together with the mass determination via \Eq{mch}, offers a consistency check of the model.

+The second feature of P1 is that $H^\pm$ decay promptly and there is no displaced vertex.
+Nevertheless this point $H^\pm$ can be discovered over the huge SM $W^\pm$ background using two additional experimental signatures.
+First, the subsequent decays of the $H^\pm$ decay products, $S_{\text{NL}}\to S_{\text{DM}} f\bar f,$ necessarily produce additional displaced vertices that allow to reconstruct the full $H^\pm$ decay chain.
+Second, the SM Higgs boson total width as well as the branching fractions are modified due to the existence of the SM Higgs decays to the $H^+H^-$ final states with $BR(H^+ H^-)=0.21.$ In the P1 the SM Higgs boson width is 0.39~GeV while the SM prediction is 0.31~GeV.

+The point P2 is characteristic to our model as $H^\pm$ decay inside the tracker of the LHC experiment leaving displaced vertices.
+The experimental signature of P2 is that the charged track of $H^\pm$ breaks into a charged lepton track and missing energy.
+This is theoretically a background-free signature.
+In this case the EWSB occurs radiatively while the SM Higgs boson physics is well described by the SM predictions.

 In the case of P3 the inert $H^\pm$ is so long-lived that it crosses the tracker of the LHC experiment completely and decays outside the detector.
 This case can be discovered by a slow charged track of $H^\pm .$ Thus the phenomenology of P3 resembles the phenomenology of charged R-hadron \cite{Ball:2007zza} rather that the charged Higgs boson.
 However, its production cross section is determined by weak interactions not by the strong interaction as in the case of a typical R-hadron.